How Does It Work?

 Brewing “To Style”

 Beer styles (even specialty ones) are very useful because they help group beers with similar flavour characteristics and balance.
-A style/subcategory declaration helps set the drinker’s expectation for your beer.
+Using a style/subcategory name when describing your beer helps set the drinker’s expectation, without having to share the whole recipe or a paragraph long description.

-“I Don’t Brew to Style” is a common phrase in the beer community, and there is some truth to it, but really only when you consider the classic style categories (1-26).
+“I don’t brew to style” is a common phrase in the beer community, and there is some truth to it, but really only when you consider the classic style categories (1-26).
 Even then, the classic style categories are fairly broad, as long as the beer is balanced.
-Outside of the classic styles there are 8 specialty categories (21B, 27-34), each containing several subcategories, that capture anything else you could possibly brew.
+Outside of the classic styles there are specialty categories (21B, 27-34), each containing several subcategories, that capture anything else you could possibly brew.
 “Not brewing to style” isn’t a barrier to BJCP competitions, you just need to enter your beer in the right subcategory and provide a proper description.

 Coffee porter (30A), strawberry witbier (29A), dry hopped brett saison (28A), kettle soured wheat with apricot+dry hopped (28C), Black IPA (21B), and even chili+chocolate+mango imperial stout (29B) are all at home in the available specialty categories.
 If you brew a hybrid of several other styles, that can be entered in 34B (Mixed Style Beer).
 If you think you have brewed something that is completely unique and fits no where else, please enter it in 34C (Experimental Beer).